cxin88/bis620.2022/README.md

 One function of this package is spectral_signature, which gets the spectral signature of the dataset.
-Here is a brief example of what the function looks like when used on the ukb_accel. dataset.
+Here is a brief example of what the function looks like when used on the ukb_accel dataset.

 ``` r
 spectral_signature(ukb_accel[1:500, ])